Soybean rust: Environment

 Asian Soybean Rust (ASR) was first detected in Asia.
 It has been found in many countries around the world since then.
 For example, Australia, China, Korea, India, Japan, Nepal, Taiwan, Thailand, the Philippines, Mozambique, Nigeria, Rwanda, Uganda, Zimbabwe, South Africa, Brazil, Argentina, and Paraguay.
 This disease was first detected in the Caribbean in Puerto Rico in 1976 and first reported in the continental United States in 2004.

 Asian Soybean Rust favors environments that are humid and warm.
 A continuous period of wetness on leaves will aid the growth of this disease since this situation is required for spores to germinate.
 Therefore, is most likely to appear under conditions of 60 to 85 F and a relative humidity of 75% to 80%.
 Therefore, ASR is a more serious problem in tropical and subtropical areas in Asia, Africa, Australia and South America.
 It is unable to survive the cold winters of northern habitats.
 However, this pathogen can be spread easily from wind and storm fronts and can inoculate quickly within a soybean field under favorable environmental conditions.
+And the Asian Soybean Rust may be favored by the climatic anomalies phenomena that cause extreme rainfall natural disasters that is called El Niño.